JFormDesigner/miglayout/whitepaper.md

 Overrides the default size of the component that is set by the UI delegate or by the developer explicitly on the component.
 The size is specified as a **BoundSize**.
 See the *Common Argument Types* section above for an explanation.
-Note that expressions is supported and you can for instance set the size for a component with `"width pref+10px"` to make it 10 pixels larger than normal or `"width max(100, 10%)"` to make it 10% of the container's width, but a maximum of 100 pixels.
+Note that expressions are supported and you can for instance set the size for a component with `"width pref+10px"` to make it 10 pixels larger than normal or `"width max(100, 10%)"` to make it 10% of the container's width, but a maximum of 100 pixels.